wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 <hr />

+<a name="CognitoSync"></a>

 ## Amazon Cognito Sync

+WARNING: Amazon is moving users to <a target="_blank" href="https://docs.aws.amazon.com/appsync/latest/devguide/">AWS AppSync</a> which enables multiple users to access the same data for collaboration in real time on shared data.

-Amazon Cognito Sync ensures reliancy by storing (for distribution) application state, profile info, previously viewed content, location tracking, etc.
-This include management of caches on mobile devices, to enable offline use.
+Amazon Cognito Sync ensures resiliancy by storing (for distribution) application state, profile info, previously viewed content, location tracking, etc. This include management of caches on mobile devices, to enable offline use.

 Sync info is saved and retrieved by a key-value pair (dictionary) saved within a <strong>dataset</strong>.

 CAUTION: Currently, each dataset is limited to 1MB because the entire dataset is sync'd at once.
 Each identity can have a maximum of 20 datasets.

-WARNING: Amazon is moving Sync to AWS AppSync to enable multiple users to access the same data as well as to collaborate in real time on shared data.

 <hr />